World stocks at record high, UK Labour landslide and US payrolls hog spotlight

 PHOTO

-LONDON - World equity markets touched fresh record highs with optimism about a U.S. rate cut underpinning sentiment ahead of key jobs numbers later on Friday, while the euro hit a three-week high ahead of French elections this weekend.
+LONDON - Wall Street stocks rose on Friday after data showed U.S. job growth slowed to a still-healthy pace in June.

+The Dow Jones Industrial Average gained 0.3%, the S&P 500 rose as much as 0.11% before falling back to trade flat, and the Nasdaq Composite ticked up 0.3%.

-Sterling and UK stocks were higher as Britain's Labour Party was set for a landslide poll victory after 14 years of Conservative rule.
+Sterling and UK stocks were also higher as Britain's Labour Party won a landslide general election victory after 14 years of Conservative rule.

+The market focus in Europe was quickly shifting from the British election - where the outcome of Thursday's vote was widely anticipated - to Sunday's second-round legislative election in France.

-Trading was subdued a day after the U.S. July 4 holiday but is expected to pick up after the release of the June U.S. non-farm payrolls report.
+Trading was steady a day after the U.S. July 4 holiday and following the release of the June U.S. non-farm payrolls report.

+U.S. job growth slowed to a still-healthy pace in June, with the unemployment rate rising to 4.1%, increasing the chances that the Federal Reserve will be able to tame inflation without tipping the economy into recession.

 "We're in the summer holiday sweet spot for markets, with investors focused on inflation coming down to target in big economies," said Guy Miller, chief market strategist at Zurich Insurance Group.

-"That, in combination with weaker U.S. data, is positive for the inflation outlook and that means rate cuts are back on the cards again," he said.

-MSCI's world stock index touched a fresh record high.
-It remained near there and was last up 0.07%.
+MSCI's world stock index touched a record high.
+It remained near there and was last up 0.05%.
 European shares rallied 0.3%, while Japan's Nikkei and broader Topix also logged record levels.

-Trade in U.S. stock futures suggested a slightly positive open for Wall Street .

-Following the UK election result, London's FTSE 100 index rose 0.38% at the open.
-The yield on 10-year British government bonds or gilts, dropped 3 basis points to 4.17%, largely in line with other European markets, and sterling inched up to around $1.2779.
+Following the British election result, London's FTSE 100 index rose 0.38% at the open.
+The yield on 10-year British government bonds or gilts, dropped 4 basis points to 4.16%, largely in line with other European markets, and sterling inched up to around $1.2797.

 "A landslide victory provides the sort of clarity and stability that equity markets need in an increasingly volatile world," said Ben Ritchie, head of developed market equities at Abrdn.